January 21, 2025: United Way of Dane County announces line up for 24th Annual Bluegrass Benefit Concert

 Member Spotlight: Women United Founders and Renewed Commitment to Philanthropy in 2025

-This was a very special year for United Way of Dane County as we celebrated the 20th anniversary of Women United, previously known as our Women’s Initiative.
-As a Tocqueville member, you’re probably already familiar with Women United – but you may not know that our Women’s Initiative was originally founded by just twenty-eight women.
-Among those women were seven of your fellow Tocqueville members: Mildred Conney, Janet Loewi, Katharine Lyall, Janet Plumb, Karen Ragatz, Katie Sekelsky and Barb Swan.
+2024 was a very special year for United Way of Dane County as we celebrated the 20th anniversary of Women United, previously known as our Women’s Initiative.
+As a Tocqueville member, you’re probably already familiar with Women United – but you may not know that our Women’s Initiative was originally founded by just 28 women.
+Among those women were seven of your fellow Tocqueville members: Mildred Conney, Janet Loewi, Katharine Lyall, Janet Plumb, Karen Ragatz, Katie Sekelsky and Barb Swan

-Those of you who had the chance to attend this year’s Women United brunch in the Fall will remember the powerful moment seeing several of the founders stand and be celebrated in the center of that filled-to-the-brim ballroom.
+Those of you who had the chance to attend last year’s Women United Brunch in September will remember the powerful moment seeing several of the founders stand and be celebrated in the center of that filled-to-the-brim ballroom.
 It’s incredible to see how that spark – that desire to create change for the better for our children and our community – lit a fire to create something long-lasting and powerful.

 December 17, 2024: United Way of Dane County establishes Abundant Life Christian School Emergency and Recovery Fund